-By starting big (your need) and working your way down (to your goal), you now have a great understanding of what you need to accomplish throughout the year to be successful.
+By starting big (your organizational goal) and working your way down (to your micro goals), you now have a great understanding of what you need to accomplish throughout the year to be successful.

-Again, break out a spreadsheet and create a complete list of all fundraising activities (need more ideas, we put together a list of 101+ fundraising ideas) you organized in 2018, as well as any other sources of income.
+To do this break out a spreadsheet and create a complete list of all fundraising activities you organized in the previous year, as well as any other sources of income.
+(If you need more ideas, we put together a list of 101+ fundraising ideas)

 Remember to cover ALL sources of income on this spreadsheet.
 This exhaustive list should include:

 - All individual donations (including major gifts) procured by

 - Special/in-person fundraisers

 Now, take a good look at this spreadsheet.
 Highlight the fundraisers you expect to bring in similar results.
 Mark those that you want to do again, and cross out anything that wasn’t worth your time or had a low return on investment (ROI).

 3. List Your Resources

 As you know, fundraising takes more than a will.
 You also need a way.

 Now you know what your goals are and what activities you’re thinking of doing, so the next step should be mapping out what resources you have to determine what strategies will actually be feasible for you to do next year.